 The second process sends the hot exhaust gases from the combustion turbine to a heat recovery system.
 This system captures the heat from the hot exhaust gases to produce steam.
-This steam then goes to a steam turbine that rotates another generator and makes more energy.
+This steam then goes to a steam turbine that rotates another generator and makes additional energy.

 Combined-cycle technology is highly efficient because of this heat recovery system.
-Without this system, all of the heat from the hot exhaust gases would be released to the atmosphere instead of being captured and used to generate steam and make more energy.
+Without this system, all of the heat from the hot exhaust gases would be wasted and released to the atmosphere instead of being captured and used to generate steam and make more energy.